Maximinodotpy/articles/001 - Quiz Game/_blog/article.md

   - Game
 category: Project
 slug: simple-quiz-in-the-console-with-python
 description: How to make a simple quiz with python and some modules like os, colored, and json.
+This Projekt is good for learning the Basics.
 ---

 In this tutorial, we will make a simple quiz program with python and some excellent modules like json, colored and random.